-What separates Upstart from other personal loan providers is its unique approval process.
-For a recent college graduate, this means Upstart would look heavily at the applicant’s GPA, SAT scores, and areas of study instead of only credit history.
-Because this process is tailored to meet the individual applicant, Upstart states it is able to save its borrowers over 25% compared to high-interest credit card rates.
+What separates Upstart from other personal loan online lenders is its unique approval process.
+For a recent college graduate, Upstart looks at other factors such as education and employment history instead of only credit history.
+Because this process is tailored to meet the individual applicant, Upstart states it is able to save its borrowers over 23 percent compared to high-interest credit card rates.

 The process is also incredibly fast.
-Most borrowers are able to receive their funds the day after they applied/were approved (it takes up to three days for education loans).
-This is at least a day faster than some other top personal loan companies.
+Most borrowers are able to receive their funds the day after they apply and are approved (it takes up to three days for education loans).
+It is at least a day faster than some top personal loan lenders.

 Although the approval process is tailored to meet the needs of the individual applicant, being approved can be challenging.
 The average Upstart personal loan borrower has the following credentials: